G-Core/terraform-provider-gcore/docs/resources/cdn_resource.md

 Optional:

 - `allowed_http_methods` (Block List, Max: 1) Specify allowed HTTP methods. (see [below for nested schema](#nestedblock--options--allowed_http_methods))
+- `bot_challenge_module` (Block List, Max: 1) Customizable cookie-based challenges that incoming HTTP requests must complete before they are passed through to the server.
+This will allow legitimate traffic to pass through while blocking or throttling malicious traffic that fails the cookie-based challenge. (see [below for nested schema](#nestedblock--options--bot_challenge_module))
 - `brotli_compression` (Block List, Max: 1) Brotli compression option allows to compress content with brotli on the CDN's end.
 CDN servers will request only uncompressed content from the origin. (see [below for nested schema](#nestedblock--options--brotli_compression))
 - `browser_cache_settings` (Block List, Max: 1) Specify the cache expiration time for customers' browsers in seconds. (see [below for nested schema](#nestedblock--options--browser_cache_settings))
 - `cache_http_headers` (Block List, Max: 1) Legacy option.
 Use the response_headers_hiding_policy option instead. (see [below for nested schema](#nestedblock--options--cache_http_headers))